 On-site locations for the storage of commercial waste bins and cycle parking are also shown within the proposed amended site layout and are considered to be satisfactory.
 Commercial waste is not collected by the Council and the developer/site operator and/or the occupiers of the proposed units will need to manage use and collection of the refuse containers.
 Although objection is raised in respect of concerns about waste disposal from the site, this is a requirement for any business operating at the application land as existing and it is not considered that the proposals would result in any material change sufficient to justify the refusal of planning permission.
-Given the small size of the individual Units it is not considered that there would sufficient space for further bins to be stored on-site if necessary.
+Given the small size of the individual Units it is not considered necessary for each Unit to be provided with their own bins, although it is considered that there would sufficient space for further bins to be stored on-site if necessary.
 Should individual tenants have specific requirements for waste disposal they would be expected to consider this when deciding whether a Unit within the development would meet their needs.